hadronized/luminance-rs/docs/design.md

 # Luminance design

-This document describes the overall design of [luminance] starting from its current version, 0.46.
+This document describes the overall design of [luminance].

 <!-- vim-markdown-toc GFM -->